Search

 24/7 UK-based telephone support to assist with any booking-related questions.

-Fully comprehensive insurance with zero excess, including Collision Damage Waiver (CDW) and Supplemental Liability Insurance (SLI).
+Fully comprehensive insurance with zero excess, including Collision Damage Waiver (CDW), Theft Waiver (TW) and Supplemental Liability Insurance (SLI).

-Vehicles from trusted, major providers such as Hertz, Dollar, Avis, Alamo, and Sixt.
+Vehicles from trusted, major providers such as Hertz, Dollar, Alamo, and SIXT.

 Conclusion: A Smarter Way for Florida Car Hire